Cyndi-24/British-Airways-Analysis/README.md

  * which city do passengers travel the most?
  * What is the revenue generated from baggage overtime?
  * what is tha average number of passengers for each month like?

+---
+DATA SOURCING
+---

+The data set was obtained from kaggle.com